 Asking Questions Online

-For actually asking questions your best bet might be a chat room like an IRC I don’t suggest starting out asking stuff at a place like stackoverflow just because they aren’t really that friendly to newbies* and its kind of hard to find places that are.
+For actually asking questions your best bet might be a chat room like an IRC server or slack channel.
+Otherwise, I don’t suggest starting out asking stuff at a place like StackOverflow just because they aren’t really that friendly to newbies* and its difficult to find places that are.
 Maybe user groups on facebook or google plus might be better but those are kind of hit and miss as well…..

 Best of luck to you in programming….